Rayzon3/Encript-Decript/README.md

 # Encrypt-Decrypt

-Simple to program encrypt and decrypt information made in C.
+Simple to program encrypt and decrypt information written in C.